leitstand/leitstand/doc/REST.md

 # Leitstand REST API Guidelines

-## Summary
 This document describes fundamental design guidelines for all Leitstand REST APIs.
-A formal description for each EMS REST API is provided as [Open API 3.0 specification](https://swagger.io/specification/).

 ## Statelessness and Idempotency